Ed Flynn (politician): Police, health, and public safety matters

-Election administration
+Election administration matters

 In November 2024, Flynn and Murphy proposed a resolution that would have recommended that the city's election department be placed under state receivership.
 Fellow councilor Tania Fernandes Anderson joined them in sponsoring the resolution (however, she ultimately abstained from the vote).
 The resolution was defeated, only receiving the votes of Flynn and Murphy in a vote of 2–7 (with four abstentions) The resolution had been proposed in reaction to ballot supply shortages experienced in the city on election day earlier that month.
 Other councilors expressed concern that such a recommendation would be premature, and argued that before making any such recommendation the council should first engage in due diligence (including an already-scheduled hearing featuring testimony by city election officials).

 In May 2025, Flynn voted against advancing a home rule petition that would allow for the city to use instant runoff voting (IRV) ranked choice voting in its municipal elections.
 Flynn expressed skepticism that the Boston Election Department could currently handle the tabulation of IRV results, and argued, "let’s fix our current voting system."
-Despite his opposition, the council advanced the petition by a vote of 8-4.
+Despite his opposition, the council advanced the petition by a vote of 8–4.